How to Transition to a Toddler Bed

 Though its a safety consideration, crib climbing attempt don’t necessarily mean you need to immediately move to an open bed.
 Unless your little one is closer to 3 years old, I would instead try to stop the possibility of climbing first!
 Here are my best tips to keep your little one safely in a crib for longer:

-• Evaluate your little ones sleep habits and schedule.
-Though crib climbing is boundary pushing, there is usually something that sets it off.
+Evaluate your little ones sleep habits and schedule.
 Is your little one waking up early in the morning?
 Bedtime battles?
 Sometimes stopping the climbing attempts is simple as identifying what is causing your little one to be awake for long periods in the crib.
+Sleep needs are changing rapidly in the toddler years, and we need to ensure the nap and night sleep is balanced.
+We have an entire sleep guide dedicated to sleep scheduling to help you with this!

 If you have tried all of the things and the scary crib climb attempts keep happening, you may have to transition regardless of age.
 You’ll need to create a very safe room environment, and I recommend investing in a baby gate for the door as it may be easier to have the entire room be the “boundary”.